-From the pastries in every pastelaria window to the roasted chestnuts being sold on every other street corner, I discovered a plethora of tasty treats to tempt me during my quest to find the best food and drink in Lisbon.
+From the pastries in every pastelaria window to the roasted chestnuts being sold on every other street corner, I discovered a plethora of traditional Portuguese dishes to tempt me during my quest to find the best food and drink in Lisbon.

 My top ten Lisbon food and drink highlights

 Here are my favourite Lisbon food and drink finds, some hidden away in unexpected places, some a little more obvious.
 To help you find them they are all marked on this map, starting in the north of the Alfama district.
 I found many great places where you can connect with local people and discover traditional food and wine, so live like a local and join me on an edible tour of Lisbon.